Join a team working for clean water in the Northeast.

 To Apply

-Submit cover letter, resume, and a brief writing sample by email to jobs@neiwpcc.org by November 17, 2024.
-Please reference #25-NYS-DOW-DEC-001 in the email subject line.
+Submit your cover letter, resume, and writing sample by email to jobs@neiwpcc.org.
+Please reference #25-LCBP-006 in the email subject line.
+Preference given to applicants who apply by May 11, 2025.
 Accepting applications until the position is filled.

 Job Duties: